Emergency contraceptive: How does morning-after pill work?

 The morning-after pill works by delaying the release of the egg during ovulation; thus, there won't be an egg for the sperm cell to fertilise.

 Ovulation is the monthly release of an egg cell from the ovary.
 It precedes menstruation (if conception doesn't occur).
-But if there is a sperm present at the time of ovulation, there are high chances of fertilisation taking place, and thus implantation occurs instead of menstruation.
+But if there is sperm present at the time of ovulation, there are high chances of fertilisation taking place, and thus implantation occurs instead of menstruation.

 This means instead of the shedding of the lining of the uterus occurring, the fused male and female gametes implant into the uterine wall instead, after which embryonic development commences.